1g4-mirror/pv/docs/pv.1.md

 **%p**

 :   Progress bar.
 Expands to fill the remaining space.
-Should only be
+Equivalent to
-    specified once.
-Equivalent to "**\--progress**".
+    "**\--progress**".

 **%t**